The Penn State Health Approach to Hematology

 - Thrombocytopenic purpura, including other idiopathic (unknown cause) or immune-related blood disorders

-- Factor deficiencies, which are rare bleeding disorders involving a deficiency in any of 13 blood factors that affect clotting
+- Coagulation factor deficiencies, which are rare bleeding disorders involving a deficiency in any of 13 blood factors that affect clotting

 - Clotting disorders, including:

-- Other genetic and rare blood diseases that require specialized assessment and care such as:
+- Other genetic and rare blood disorders that require specialized assessment and care such as: